answersengine/documentations/source/how_tos.rst

 ======================

 Sometimes you want to have a scraper that has a shared list of libraries that are used by other scrapers in other Git repositories.
-Luckly Fetch supports Git Submodules, which enables this scenario.
+Luckily Fetch supports Git Submodules, which enables this scenario.

 You simply just deploy a scraper as usual, and Fetch will take care of initating and checking out the submodules recursively.